jordanrhall/github_presentations/README.md

 # github_presentations

-Where we will show off git
+Where we will show off git in lala land

 Multiple sub-goals we want to show to the group today:
 * showing a commit briefly